NathanDoan07/encryption-project/README.txt

 NOTE:
-->Caeser Cipher textfile must ONLY contain alphabetical letters.
+-Caeser Cipher textfile must ONLY contain alphabetical letters.
+-Both ciphers are symmetric and require the SAME key to encrypt/decrypt.

 ENCRYPTION INSTRUCTIONS:
 1. File must be a .txt.